 Alternatively, add lemon to your favorite tea and simmer it before adding honey.
 Lemon is high in vitamin C, which aids in the immune system’s strengthening.
 Did I mention lemon and honey have antiviral and antibacterial properties?
 Yes, you are correct.
-Lemon offers a plethora of other advantages, but we’ll discuss them in greater depth in a future post.
+Honey and lemon tea offer a plethora of other advantages.

 16. Lemongrass Tea

 The antibacterial effects of lemongrass tea are well-known.
-Cavities and other oral infections can be treated with this immunity tea.
+Cavities and other oral infections can be treated with lemongrass immunity tea.
 It also keeps free radicals from forming in the body.